Updated:

 This is because the business is new and the industry thrives on a good business reputation.
 Therefore, without a proper marketing plan, it could be difficult to gain market traction.
 To address this concern, there have been minimum expectations set on the business within the first few years of operation.
 Alternatively, an aggressive marketing strategy will be adopted to promote the business’s name.

 Besides traditional barriers that could affect the business plan, Williams and Needham (2016) add that several external factors could still impact such a business.
 For example, changes in government regulation, industry practice, economy, and technology could affect the business (Williams & Needham 2016).
 Technological changes could have the biggest impact on the business because its marketing strategy (social media) will be negatively affected.
-Changes in government regulation within China and the UK could also influence the business by changing travel requirements, residency policies, and other policies that students have to observe before traveling.
+Changes in government regulation within China and the UK could also influence the business by changing travel requirements, residency policies, and other policies that students have to observe before travelling.

-Industry practices could also affect the business by influencing competitive behaviors (Williams & Needham 2016).
+Industry practices could also affect the business by influencing competitive behaviours (Williams & Needham 2016).
 Therefore, the need for periodic evaluations to benchmark companies with industry performance would be integral to the survival of the business.
 Economic conditions in China also have a similar effect on the business by influencing students’ purchasing power.
 Although these variables have the potential to influence business operations, their risk profile is low in the sense that their likelihood of occurrence is negligible.

 The insights presented above were mostly obtained from secondary research and not consumer questionnaires.
 The process also showed that the improving economic conditions in China will increase the potential for families of students who live in second-tier and third-tier cities to seek higher education opportunities in foreign countries (Khan 2019).
 For example, some foreign competitors already have a market presence in major Chinese cities and Beijing ZhiYing Educational Agency will adopt a similar approach.
 Most students who come from second and third-tier Chinese cities desire to study abroad when pursuing undergraduate or secondary education.